Top 10 Tourist Attractions in Hyderabad to Explore

 4. Ramoji Film City

-Ramoji Film city Hyderabad, better known as Ramoji Film City, is located approximately 17 km from Hyderabad on the Shamshabad – Kukatpally road.
+Ramoji Film City, better known as Ramoji Film City, is located approximately 17 km from Hyderabad on the Shamshabad – Kukatpally road.
 It spreads over 700 acres of land.
 The movie city is divided into three zones, namely Heritage Zone, Entertainment Zone, and Residential Zone.
-Ramoji Film City is a complete township with landscaped gardens, huge lakes, waterfalls and swimming pools.
+Ramoji Film City is a complete township with landscaped gardens, huge lakes, waterfalls, and swimming pools.

 • Timings: All Days 09:00 AM – 08:00 PM